Big Momma's Vocabulator

 (n.)
 The exterior part of a coffee berry.

 (n.)
-The material of which paper is made when ground up and
+The material of which paper is made when ground up and suspended in water.

 (v. t.)
 To reduce to pulp.